r-cloutier/SLSPS_Simulations/README.rst

   Prot = 121.00 days

 All of the contents of the loaded SLS-PS simulation file can be viewed in similar ways as above.
-See the ipython notebook ipython_slsps_example_. for a more detailed description and visualization of each file's contents.
+See the ipython notebook ipython_slsps_example_ for a more detailed description and visualization of each file's contents.

 .. _ipython_slsps_example: https://github.com/r-cloutier/SLSPS_Simulations/blob/master/ipython_slsps_example.ipynb